awsdocs/aws-cdk-guide/v2/getting_started.md

 The AWS Cloud Development Kit \(AWS CDK\) lets you define your cloud infrastructure as code in one of its supported programming languages\.
 It is intended for moderately to highly experienced AWS users\.

-Ideally, you already have experience with popular AWS services, particularly [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.
+Ideally, you already have experience with popular AWS services, particularly [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.
 You might also have experience working with AWS resources programmatically\.

 Familiarity with [AWS CloudFormation](https://aws.amazon.com/cloudformation/) is also useful, because the output of an AWS CDK program is an AWS CloudFormation template\.